Adapted from a lesson by Dorris B. Billingsley

-We live in a world which is far from being at peace.
-We have just passed through two world wars which were the most destructive that have ever been known in the history of man.
-At present we are at war in Korea and we do not know when the third world wide conflict might begin or whether it may have already begun.
-The world is living in fear and all about us we see greed, distrust, selfishness, and corruption in high places.
-We are engaged in a battle for military supremacy and are trying to outstrip our enemies and even to arm half the world.
+We live in a world that is far from being at peace.
+We have just passed through two world wars which were the most destructive that has ever been known in the history of man.
+At present we are at war in Korea and we do not know when the third worldwide conflict might begin or whether it may have already begun.
+The world is living in fear and all about us, we see greed, distrust, selfishness, and corruption in high places.
+We are engaged in a battle for military supremacy and are trying to outstrip our enemies and even arm half the world.
 Our taxes are going higher and higher and we are living under a false economy, wondering when it is going to cave in on top of us.

-We ended the last war with an atomic bomb, and for a while we felt secure, for we thought this bomb was ours alone.
-Now we know we have not monopoly in this way, even though we still feel superior.
+We ended the last war with an atomic bomb, and for a while, we felt secure, for we thought this bomb was ours alone.
+Now we know we have no monopoly in this way, even though we still feel superior.
 Some of our leaders are saying that we should use the atomic bomb now in Korea or against the Russians.
-At the time we are saying that, we are trembling for we know the Lord has truly said, "all they that take the sword shall perish with the sword."
+At the time we are saying that we are trembling for we know the Lord has truly said, "all they that take the sword shall perish with the sword."

 We can learn a great deal about peace from the Quakers, who call themselves Friends.
 We do not agree with them doctrinally, but we must admire them as peacemakers.
 Under the leadership of William Penn, the Friends made peace with the Indians in Pennsylvania while others were fighting and killing them and being killed by them.

 One of the Friends moved westward to a little frontier settlement called Cincinnati.
 One time the rumor was spread that Indian bands were on the warpath.
 The settlers moved into the fort and armed themselves to fight the Indians.
-This particular Friend didn't go to the fort for he said he was a man of peace and wanted to follow after things which make for peace.
+This particular Friend didn't go to the fort for he said he was a man of peace and wanted to follow after things that make for peace.
 He would simply trust in God and stay in his cabin with his wife, even though they had no gun with which to defend themselves.
 In those days the doors of log cabins were fastened on the inside with a latch.
 A string was attached to the latch and was pushed through a little hole in the door.
-From that comes the expression, "the latch-string is on the outside."
-One night the husband pulled the latch-string through the hole to the inside before retiring.
-He and his wife spent several sleepless hours and finally he said, "It just doesn't seem as if we are trusting God when we pull the latch-string in."
-So the man got up and pushed the latch-string through the hole again to the outside.
-Later in the night they heard the war whoops and savage cries of the Indians.
+From that comes the expression, "the latch string is on the outside."
+One night the husband pulled the latch string through the hole to the inside before retiring.
+He and his wife spent several sleepless hours and finally, he said, "It just doesn't seem as if we are trusting God when we pull the latch string in."
+So the man got up and pushed the latch string through the hole again to the outside.
+Later in the night, they heard the war whoops and savage cries of the Indians.
 Soon the Indians began to creep up to their cabin.
 One Indian tried the door and it came open.
-In his amazement he stopped and then withdrew and called all the other Indians to the edge of the woods for a conference.
+In his amazement, he stopped and then withdrew and called all the other Indians to the edge of the woods for a conference.
 The man and his wife watched them from the window.
 They didn't know whether the Indians were deciding to take them as prisoners or to kill them.
-After a short time one of the Indians who appeared to be the chief arose and walked toward the cabin with a white feather in his hand.
+After a short time, one of the Indians who appeared to be the chief arose and walked toward the cabin with a white feather in his hand.
 He fastened the feather to the door and the Indians left.
-The man and his wife allowed that feather to hang there for a number of years, and later a friendly Indian told them that the feather meant "This is the house of a man of peace, do not harm."
+The man and his wife allowed that feather to hang there for a number of years, and later a friendly Indian told them that the feather meant "This is the house of a man of peace, do no harm."
 He said the Indians knew that if a man would leave his door open to welcome the stranger in the night that he must be a man of peace and one who should not be harmed.

 We can't expect nations to be at peace until we as individuals live at peace with each other.
-All of the attempts that are being made for peace on the national and international level; but if we are to have peace, we must start down on the level of the individual.
+All of the attempts that are being made for peace on the national and international levels; but if we are to have peace, we must start down on the level of the individual.
 Only when individuals begin following God will the nations, made up of these individuals, be able to get along.
-As long as people are selfish and greedy, and are lying and cheating, and are jealous and contentious and feuding there will be no peace.
+As long as people are selfish and greedy; lying and cheating; and jealous, contentious, and feuding there will be no peace.
 Peace must start with us.
 And as long as we take unfair advantage of others, and as long as families are fighting and neighbors are quarreling and the merchant on the corner is cheating his customers, and as long as some men will prey upon their fellow citizens by selling them alcoholic drinks, and as long as labor and management are fighting, yes, even as long as there are contentions in the church there will be no basis for peace.
 Since we want peace, let us think about the contribution we can make toward peace.
 What can we do that there might be peace in the world?
 Let me suggest three things:

 First of all, we should pray, for there is great power in prayer.
-James tells us that the prayers of a righteous man avails much.
-I hope every Christian will pray daily to God for peace, if it be in accordance with His Will.
+James tells us that the prayers of a righteous man avail much.
+I hope every Christian will pray daily to God for peace if it is in accordance with His Will.